 - 1. New operations.
 Prior to operation, the operator shall submit a validation report for all critical infrastructure together with a commissioning plan to the Environment Agency. - 2.
-Existing installations will by 1 January 2022 - a. submit a validation report for all critical infrastructure as carried out by a qualified engineer, together with a Hazard & Operability Study (HAZOP) or similar risk identification technique and document actions in accordance with condition 1.1; - b. produce and submit a schedule of planned improvement maintenance as identified by the HAZOP or risk assessment and/or suppliers, which will be documented in accordance with condition 1.1 - c.
-Produce a programme of inspection and works which will be implemented to ensure that primary and secondary containment remain fit for purpose.
-A report describing this programme, including its findings and the works to be undertaken as a result, will be submitted to the Environment Agency within 1 months of completion of that report.
-Time lines for completion of required works to be agreed with the Environment Agency. - d. produce documented procedures in accordance with condition 1.1, - e.
-Submit to the Agency a register of all combustion engines onsite as per schedule Appendix 1 of this permit. - 3.
-Existing sites will submit a report setting out progress to achieving the BAT Conclusions and BAT-AEL's where BAT is currently not achieved, but will be achieved by the (date).
-The report shall include, but not be limited to, the following: - a.
-Current performance against the BAT Conclusions and BAT-AEL. - b.
-Methodology for reaching the AELs. - c.
-Associated targets / timelines for reaching compliance by 30th June 2022.
+Existing installations shall, by 1 January 2021: - (a) submit a validation report for all critical infrastructure as carried out by a qualified engineer, together with - - (b) a Hazard & Operability Study (HAZOP) or similar risk identification technique and document actions in accordance with condition 1.1: - (c) produce and submit a schedule of planned improvement maintenance as identified by the HAZOP or risk assessment and/or suppliers, which will be documented in accordance with condition 1.1; - (d) Produce a programme of inspection and works which will be implemented to ensure that primary and secondary containment remain fit for purpose.
+A report describing this programme, including its findings and the works to be undertaken as a result, will be submitted to the Environment Agency within 1 month of completion of that report.
+Timelines for completion of required works to be agreed with the Environment Agency. - (e) produce procedures are documented in accordance with 1.1; - (f) Submit to the Environment Agency a register of all combustion engines on site as per schedule Appendix 1 of this permit. - 3.
+Existing sites will submit a report setting out progress to achieving the BAT Conclusions and BAT-AELs where BAT is currently not achieved, but will be achieved by 30 June 2022.
+The report shall include, but not be limited to the following: - a.
+Current performance against the BAT Conclusions and BAT-AELs. - b.
+Methodology for reaching the BAT-AELs. - c.
+Associated targets /timelines for reaching compliance by 30 June 2022.

-The report shall address all of the relevant BAT Conclusions,
+The report shall address all of the relevant BAT Conclusions.

-In the interim period the site must be operated in line with a comprehensive management system which identifies all risks of pollution, including those arising from accidents, fire, etc. Setting out how the risks are prevented and minimised.
+In the interim period, the site must be operated in line with a comprehensive management system which identifies all risks of pollution, including those arising from accidents, fire, etc., setting out how the risks are prevented and minimised.
 It must be revised and maintained as activities evolve and continually improve environmental performance.